TitusJungIIP/proteoform_dbIndex/README.md

 # How to use it

 This module contains some test classes with some examples using test data.
 You can find it on the */src/test/java* folder, at the *ProteoformDBIndexTest.java* java file.

+Firstly, you may know the steps this indexing is doing for every FASTA file:
+ * It reads the input parameters file.
+The input parameters file is one of the parameters file used by BlazzMass search engine.
+However, many of the parameters included on it, are ignored, and so the only ones used in the indexing are (`with some example values`):
+   - *database_name*: Full path to FASTA file. `D:\\Salva\\git_projects\\proteoform_dbindex\\src\\test\\resources\\Q8WZ42.fasta`
+   - *enzyme_residues*: Amino acids in which the enzyme should cut. `KR`.
+   - *miscleavage*: Number of allowed missed cleavages. `3`.
+   - *enzyme_nocut_residues*: amino acid that if present before the cleavage amino acid, will make the cleavage to not ocurr.